The term sugar free diet usually refers to a diet free from refined sugars that appear in almost all kinds of processed foods.

 Others may see more success by starting with these higher sugar foods, while slowly reducing their sugar consumption in other areas – such as removing sugar from coffee.

-If you are committed in stopping altogether, remember that going cold turkey is difficult.
+If you are committed to stopping altogether, remember that going cold turkey is difficult.

 It’s likely you’ll fall off the bandwagon at some stage but remember that’s okay.